iu3qez/weakmon/README.md

 # PS: IS0KYB fork to implement a new SNR computation method
 I added a new SNR computation function that uses as noise reference not the bins adjacent to the signal of interest, but a fixed reference for all.
-This noise reference is found by using the existing function to locate the cleanest frequency to transmit within the whole spectrum.
+This noise reference is found by extracting the 10-th percentile power level in the whole spectrum.
-Motivation: Since I'm experimenting on antenna pattern extraction/comparison, I observed an issue when switching to an antenna with much more gain from an omnidirectional one: since the received signals are many more, the SNR was often getting worse for some signals instead of better.
-This is perfectly normal in a "FT8 sense" since nearby stuff hinders decoding, but I just need to measure how the signal power relative to background noise behaves when changing antenna/receive setup.
+Motivation: Since I'm experimenting on antenna pattern extraction/comparison, I observed an issue when switching to an antenna with much more gain from an omnidirectional one: since the received signals are many more and stronger, the computed SNR was often getting worse for some signals even if they were stronger.
+This is perfectly normal in a "FT8 sense" since nearby stuff hinders decoding, but I just need to measure how the signal carrier power relative to background noise behaves when changing antenna/receive setup.
-The idea assumes that the background noise is quite flat with no spurs for all antennas used in each test.
 If you want to know more about this: https://github.com/mcogoni/APET

+FT8 (and WSPR) signals could be characterized by two SNR measures:
+1. the standard SNR to convey how much adjacent signals disturb decoding;
+2. a new value intended to evaluate just how stronger the signal carrier wrt the clear band noise.
+This would be similar to the first 2 numbers of the classic RST 599 scale.
+The third number could represent carrier distortion/phase noise etc...

 73, marco / IS0KYB